fleetdm/fleet/docs/Contributing/API-for-contributors.md

 In regards to the `notifications` key:

 - `needs_mdm_migration` means that the device fits all the requirements to allow the user to initiate an MDM migration to Fleet.
+- `renew_enrollment_profile` means that the device is currently unmanaged from MDM but should be DEP enrolled into Fleet.